Jake Cockerham began his duties as head softball coach in August 2018 following four years as the assistant coach.

 Cockerham helped build a lineup that in 2012 finished in the top-3 as a team in multiple offensive categories including runs scored (3rd), triples (1st), home runs (2nd), runs batted in (3rd), stolen bases (t-3rd), batting average (3rd), and slugging percentage (3rd).
 That offense helped King break into the league with a monster 22-3 win over Barton College in its first Conference Carolinas contest in the program’s history and was one of two 20-plus run games of the season.

 Two position players earned Conference Carolinas All-Conference second team honors in 2012 after Stephen Mullins and Tyler Gaby had breakout seasons in their first wearing a King uniform.
-Dating back to the 2009-10 season, Cockerham began his coaching career on a high note when he helped the Tornado to a NCCAA World Series appearance where they were one win away from the championship game.
+Dating back to the 2009-10 season, Cockerham began his coaching career on a high note when he helped the Tornado to an NCCAA World Series appearance where they were one win away from the championship game.

-The following season, the Cincinnati, Ohio native took a head coaching position with Patrick Henry High School in Glade Spring, Va. where he took the Rebels to a second place finish in the A Hogoheegee District with a three-game swing from the previous year’s finish.
+In 2011, the Cincinnati, Ohio native took a head coaching position with Patrick Henry High School in Glade Spring, Va. where he took the Rebels to a second place finish in the A Hogoheegee District with a three-game swing from the previous year’s finish.
 The Rebels advanced to the district tournament and earned a bid to regionals with continued success.
 That season, Cockerham had four players named to the All-District and two more named to the All-Region Team prior to his return to King.

 Cockerham began playing his collegiate baseball at the Miami University Hamilton where he spent two seasons with the Harriers.
 He set school records in single-season hits (71) and runs scored (54) in 2006 before transferring to King, where he was a three-year member of the varsity squad.